-Classroom instruction begins each day at 8:00 a.m.
-Students arriving after 8:00 a.m. are considered late and will be marked tardy.
-All tardies are counted as unexcused, unless the student has a note from a doctor/dentist, has attended a funeral of an immediate family member, has participated in a school sponsored event, or the school bus was late or did not arrive at the designated stop.
+Classroom instructions begins at 8:00 am.
+Students arriving after 8:00 am are considered late and will be marked tardy.
+All tardies count as unexcused, unless the student has a note from a doctor/dentist, has attended a funderal of an immediate family member, has participated in a school sponsored event, or the school bus was late or did not arrive at their stop.

-Students should arrive at school no earlier than 7:20 a.m.

-Teachers are not on duty until 7:20 a.m.
-FCW Charter School is not liable for students arriving before 7:20 a.m.
-Please do not drop your child to school before 7:20 a.m.
-Students dropped off before 7:20 am may be referred to the school's social worker.
+Students should arrive at school no earlier than 7:30 a.m.
+Teachers are not on duty until 7:30 a.m.
+FCW Charter School is not liable for students arriving before 7:30 a.m.
+Please do not drop your child to school before 7:30 a.m.
+If you arrive early, please keep your child in the car with you until staff arrives.
+Students dropped off before 7:30 am may be referred to the school's social worker.